 In 2007 she had a solo show at Donskoj & Co in Kingston, NY of artists’s books and framed images from the books.

-In recent years Leonhardt has focused on artist’s books and digital art.
+In recent years Leonhardt has focused on her grandmother’s – Olive Leonhardt -art and life and on her own guerrilla projects.
 She has two grown children and lives in Woodstock, NY.